3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 Meander over to Koutoubia Mosque.

-Unfortunately, unlike in other Muslim-majority countries I’ve been to like Turkey, Bosnia, Azerbaijan, Albania, and Kosovo, non-Muslims are not permitted to enter mosques in Morocco.
+Unfortunately, unlike in other Muslim-majority countries I’ve been, including Turkey, Bosnia, Azerbaijan, Albania, and Kosovo, non-Muslims are not permitted to enter mosques in Morocco.

 The height of the minaret, 69 meters high, is quite an achievement as well, making it the tallest building in Marrakech.

-Due to an ancient law that nothing can be taller than a palm tree, the Koutoubia Mosque continues to stick out as an exception to the rule, an important monument… and a much-needed point of reference in the winding alleyways of the medina.
+Due to an ancient law that nothing can be taller than a palm tree, the Koutoubia Mosque continues to stick out as an exception to the rule, an important monument… and it serves as a much-needed point of reference as you get lost in the winding alleyways of the medina.

 Gawk in awe at Jemaa el-Fnaa… from a distance.